open-compensation-token-license/license-token-website/wikisrc/funding-open-source-contributors.md

 ## A Sustainable Path Forward

 Funding open source contributors is not just about fairness; it’s about securing the future of innovation.
 Improved awareness, increased corporate responsibility, and exploring new models of support can help pave the way.
 Supporting contributors ensures the health of the open source ecosystem, benefiting developers, businesses, and users alike.
+For more on sustainable funding, visit [sustainable funding for open source](https://www.license-token.com/wiki/sustainable-funding-for-open-source).

 Learn more about supporting open source contributors through initiatives like [GitHub Sponsors](https://github.com/sponsors), [Open Source Collective](https://opencollective.com/opensource), or [SustainOSS resources](https://sustainoss.org/).

 In a world that runs on open source software, investing in its creators is a necessity—not an option.
+For further reading, explore [funding open source contributors](https://www.license-token.com/wiki/funding-open-source-contributors) and [innovative funding for open source projects](https://www.license-token.com/wiki/innovative-funding-for-open-source-projects).